Docs/Telegram approvals

 Telegram should be useful, not noisy.

-LeedBooks may limit how many proactive messages it sends in a day.
+LeedBooks may also limit how many proactive messages it sends in a day.
 If the limit is reached, lower-priority summaries can wait until the next day while important dashboard work remains available.

 This avoids turning bookkeeping automation into notification spam.